-The Victorian Government will undertake a significant review into Victoria’s post-secondary education and training system to ensure Victoria has the skills we need for our growing economy.
+The Victorian Government is undertaking a significant review into Victoria’s post-secondary education and training system to ensure Victoria has the skills we need for our growing economy.

-The Review will be led by Ms Jenny Macklin, a prominent Australian social policy expert, with 23 years of experience as a Member in the House of Representatives of the Australian Parliament.
+The Review is being led by Ms Jenny Macklin, a prominent Australian social policy expert and former senior Federal Minister with 23 years of experience as a Member in the House of Representatives of the Australian Parliament.

-The review will be focused on developing a system that meets the needs of both industry and government, while supporting individual students to get the skills and education they need.
+The review is focused on developing a system that meets the needs of both industry and government, while supporting individual students to get the skills and education they need.

-TAFEs, universities, private providers, industry, students, community organisations, advocacy groups and post-secondary policy experts will be invited to provide input into the shape of Victoria’s future post-secondary education and training system.
+TAFEs, universities, private providers, industry, students, community organisations, advocacy groups and post-secondary policy experts are invited to provide input into the shape of Victoria’s future post-secondary education and training system.

 Terms of Reference